Jemile Weeks

-Jemile Nykiwa Weeks (/dʒəˈmaɪl/ jə-MYLE; born January 26, 1987) is an American former professional baseball second baseman and outfielder.
+Jemile Nykiwa Weeks (/dʒəˈmaɪl/ jə-MYLE; born January 26, 1987) is an American former professional baseball second baseman and outfielder who is currently the manager for the Boston Hunters of the Women's Pro Baseball League (WPBL).
 He has played in Major League Baseball (MLB) for the Oakland Athletics, Baltimore Orioles, Boston Red Sox, and San Diego Padres.

 He is the younger brother of former MLB second baseman Rickie Weeks.
 He played college baseball at the University of Miami.

 Amateur career

 Weeks attended Lake Brantley High School in Altamonte Springs, Florida.
 At Altamonte Springs, Weeks hit .472 as a junior and led the team to a conference title, and also won All-State honors twice.
 Weeks also went 3-3 with a home run in the 2005 PlayStation All-America Baseball Game and played football for two seasons.
 Weeks then attended the University of Miami.
 As a freshman, Weeks hit .352 and was named a Louisville Slugger Freshman All-American.
 In his junior and final season for Miami, Weeks hit .363 with 13 home runs and a .641 slugging percentage.

 Weeks was selected by the Milwaukee Brewers in the eighth round of the 2005 Major League Baseball draft, but he chose, instead, to attend the University of Miami.
 He played college baseball for the Miami Hurricanes.